Buddy Boeheim gets dad back to Sweet 16 as Syracuse tops WVU

 - Oops!Something went wrong.Please try again later.

-“He had some really good looks today.
-He was 6 for 13 (on 3-pointers).
-I’m surprised he wasn’t 10 for 13, really, the way he’s been shooting it.
-And I know he was disappointed in himself at halftime, but he showed kind of what he’s made of.”

-The Orange moved on at the expense of another coaching legend, Bob Huggins, in the second March Madness meeting between coaches with at least 900 Division I victories.
-Huggins won No. 900 when West Virginia beat Morehead State in the first round on Friday.
-Boeheim got his 982nd at Huggins’ expense.

-Buddy Boeheim made two straight 3s just after halftime.
-His jumper and 3 on consecutive possessions put Syracuse ahead 63-59 with 4:55 left, and he helped put the game away with three late free throws.
+Buddy “Buckets” Boeheim erupted in the second half, when he made all but one of his six 3-pointers.
+He finished 6 of 13 from deep and 8 of 17 overall, and he helped put the game away with three late free throws.

-After his quiet first half, Boeheim got a pep talk from former Orange sharpshooter Gerry McNamara, who won the 2003 national championship as Carmelo Anthony's wingman and is now one of Jim Boeheim's assistants.

-“G-Mac just came up to me at halftime and said, ‘Keep going.
-I don’t care if you miss 200.
-Just keep shooting,’” Boeheim said.
-“I just said, all right, if I get clean looks, I’m going to have to take them and I’m going to start making them.”

 Sean McNeil scored 23 points to lead the Mountaineers (19-10), who last made the Sweet 16 in 2018.
 That was the fifth time West Virginia got that far under Huggins, who also made the regional semis four times with Cincinnati.